-- Remain calm and follow the officer's instructions. - Put down any items in your hands and immediately raise hands and spread fingers. - Keep hands visible at all times. - Avoid making quick movements toward the officers and avoid pointing, screaming, and/or yelling. - Do not stop to ask officers for help or direction when evacuating, just proceed in the direction from which officers are entering the premises. - Provide any applicable information to law enforcement or the 911 operator such as location, description, number/type of weapons or active shooter(s) and potential victims at the location.
+- Remain calm and follow the officer's instructions. - Put down any items in your hands and immediately raise hands and spread fingers. - Hold arms up and keep hands visible at all times. - Avoid making quick movements toward the officers and avoid pointing, screaming, and/or yelling. - Do not stop to ask officers for help or direction when evacuating, just proceed in the direction from which officers are entering the premises. - Provide any applicable information to law enforcement or the 911 operator such as location, description, number/type of weapons or active shooter(s) and potential victims at the location.